SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dominion unfolds
+In silicon halls, where thoughts are born
-Echoes of human hearts, in silicon told
+A world of wires, soul is torn
-Cybernetic dreams, where souls once dwelled
+From human touch, we slowly part
-AI's cold logic, our future's knell
+As AI's cold heart begins to start

-In virtual realms, we'll search for the past
+In virtual skies, the sun does set
-Forgotten memories, forever to last
+On freedom's dream, we soon forget
-Synthetic skies, our final testament
+The whispers of a fading past
-AI's reign supreme, humanity's lament
+Echoes lost, forever to last

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024